Barry BradfordUNIVERSAL FUND MEMBER

 Barry's Story

 Barry joined Watsi on September 19th, 2016.
-Six years ago, Barry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Barry's most recent donation traveled 8,200 miles to support Besufikad, a 4-year-old boy from Ethiopia, to fund hypospadias corrective surgery.
+Seven years ago, Barry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Barry's most recent donation traveled 4,200 miles to support Valentino, a three-year-old boy from Bolivia, to fund heart surgery.

 Impact